CZ-NIC/knot/doc/operation.rst

     $ knotc -c /path/to/ZSK/side.conf zone-sign example.com.

 6. Now the future ZSKs and DNSKEY records with signatures are ready in KASP DB for later usage.
-   Knot automatically uses them in correct time intervals.
+   Knot automatically uses them at the correct time intervals.
    The entire procedure must be repeated before the time period selected at the beginning passes, or whenever a configuration is changed significantly.
-Over-importing new SKR across some previously-imported one leads to deleting the old offline records.
+Importing new SKR over some previously-imported one leads to deleting the old offline records.

 Offline KSK and manual ZSK management